meld-cp/obsidian-calc/README.md

 Select the expression and choose evaluate from the command palette like done in Example 1 above.

 The evaluated expression will be copied to the clipboard.

 <img alt="The evaluated expression will be copied to the clipboard" src="https://raw.githubusercontent.com/meld-cp/obsidian-calc/main/docs/assets/eg2-clipboard.png" />

 ### Example 3, variables and multilines
-Variables and multiline expressions are supported
+Variables and multiline expressions are supported.

 ```
 x=56.43